ratatatatcode/express-ejs/documentation/05_Controllers.md

 The  logic for all to-do-related operations like CRUD is managed by this controller.
 It collaborates with the ```todoService.js```, which has the essential logic for communicating with the backend or database.

 ## Code Breakdown
+### Fetches all to-do items for the currently logged-in user.
 ```js
 exports.getAllTodo = async (req, res) => {
   try {